ChrstphrHll/npc_gen/students/Cartyr Tamsin.md

 ---
+name: Cartyr Tamsin
+race: Dragonborn
+hair: short spines
+eyes: Blue
+skin: silver
+ideal: Caring
+trait1: Logical
+trait2: Critical
+trait: I've spent so long in the temple that I have little practical experience dealing with people in the outside world.
+flaw: I am too enamored of ale, wine, and other intoxicants.
+bond: I will become the greatest thief that ever lived.
 birthday:
   numeric: 8/13
   written: 13th of Ravenent
-bond: I will become the greatest thief that ever lived.
-eyes: Violet Red
-flaw: I am too enamored of ale, wine, and other intoxicants.
-guild: Jettenia
-hair: short spines
-ideal: Caring
-name: Cartyr Tamsin
-organizations: []
-partyID: 28
-race: Dragonborn
 relationships:
 - name: Railyn Retenia
   type: partymate